Full Moon on

 Moon after ascending node

-3 days after ascending node on 21 May 2070 at 18:54 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 5 June 2070 at 03:55 in ♈ Aries.
+3 days after ascending node on 21 May 2070 at 18:54 in ♎ Libra the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 5 June 2070 at 03:55 in ♈ Aries.

 Moon before southern standstill

-12 days since the previous standstill on 12 May 2070 at 15:52 in ♊ Gemini when the Moon has reached North declination of ∠18.793°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-18.834° at the point of next southern standstill on 26 May 2070 at 17:02 in ♐ Sagittarius.
+12 days since the last northern standstill on 12 May 2070 at 15:52 in ♊ Gemini when the Moon has reached North declination of ∠18.793° the lunar orbit is extending southward over the next day to face maximum declination of ∠-18.834° at the point of next southern standstill on 26 May 2070 at 17:02 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy